The first device that I created was made using the casing of a defective internet radio,

 necessary, translate the German comments in the OpenSCAD code.

-program, settings, and music collection for upgrades..
-On system startup, the program is copied to the home directory via an
+settings, and music collection can be easily replaced with newer versions.
+On system startup, the program is copied

 All required files are compiled on the download page in the archive for the Raspberry.